Men arrested at Starbucks settle for $1, $200K for entrepreneurs

-PHILADELPHIA, Pennsylvania --Two black men arrested for sitting at a Philadelphia Starbucks without ordering anything settled with the city Wednesday for a symbolic $1 each and a promise from officials to set up a $200,000 program for young entrepreneurs.
+PHILADELPHIA, Pennsylvania --Two black men arrested for sitting at a Philadelphia Starbucks without ordering anything settled with the city Wednesday for a symbolic $1 each and a promise from officials to set up a $200,000 program for young entrepreneurs, and Starbucks agreed to pay for a college education for them.

-The men and their lawyer told The Associated Press the settlement was an effort to make sure something positive came out of the incident.
+The men and their lawyer said the agreement with the city was an effort to make sure something positive came out of the incident.

-"We thought long and hard about it and we feel like this is the best way to see that change that we want to see," said Donte Robinson, one of those arrested.
+"We thought long and hard about it, and we feel like this is the best way to see that change that we want to see," said Donte Robinson, one of those arrested.
 "It's not a right-now thing that's good for right now, but I feel like we will see the true change over time."

+Later in the day, Starbucks announced it reached a financial settlement with the men.
+The amount was not disclosed, but the chain said Robinson and Nelson will be given the opportunity to complete their undergraduate degrees through a Starbucks partnership with Arizona State University.

+They will be able to earn their bachelor's degrees with their tuition fully covered, Starbucks said.

 The arrest of Rashon Nelson and Robinson on April 12 touched off a furor around the U.S. over racial profiling.
 They were led away in handcuffs and accused of trespassing after the manager called police, saying the men refused to buy anything or leave.
 After spending hours in jail, they were released and no charges were filed.

-Their arrest record will be expunged as part of the deal.
+Their arrest records will be expunged as part of the deal.

 The men said they were waiting at the coffee shop in the city's well-to-do Rittenhouse Square neighborhood for a business meeting with a third man about a potential real estate opportunity.